Implementing Multilingual Support with Amazon Translate - Real-Time Translation and Custom Terminology

 Translate Pricing

 Translate pricing is based on the number of characters translated, with real-time translation costing approximately $15 per million characters.
 Batch translation uses the same per-character rate but allows bulk processing of large document volumes via S3.
 The first 12 months include a free tier of 2 million characters per month.
 There is no additional charge for using custom terminology.
 Active Custom Translation incurs additional charges for parallel data training, billed by training time.
 You can optimize costs by pre-stripping HTML tags and metadata from translation targets to reduce non-translatable character counts.
 Adding a caching layer to avoid re-translating identical text is also effective.
+Each request has a minimum charge of 15 characters, so designs that send extremely short strings in high volume are inefficient.

 Summary

 Translate is a service that enables multilingual support across 75+ languages using neural machine translation.
 Custom terminology controls the translation of product names and specialized terms, while Active Custom Translation provides domain adaptation through parallel data.
 Formality settings let you switch between polite and casual tones, and batch translation automates the multilingual conversion of large content volumes.
+Integration with the AWS ecosystem supports a wide range of use cases from serverless auto-translation pipelines to real-time chat translation.